 Additional drivers of sales and profitability growth include a further increase in the number of digital nomads, higher travel demand, improved acceptance of alternative accommodations, and Selina’s ability to continue sourcing underperforming properties and repurposing them.

-This content is for US investors only, if you are not a US investor please ignore this content.
+Disclaimer: This content is for US investors only, if you are not a US investor please ignore this content.
 This content is a paid advertisement for Selina (NASDAQ: SLNA) from Bullish Studio, Equity Animal and Finimize.
 This is not Finimize editorial content.
 Finimize received a fixed fee for producing, hosting and promoting this content on behalf of Selina, totalling $15,000.
 Other than the compensation received for this service, Finimize and its principals are not affiliated with Bullish Studio, Equity Animal or Selina.
 Finimize and its principals have no ownership in Selina.
 The content on this page should not be taken as advice, an endorsement, or a recommendation from Finimize and its principals to buy or sell any security.
 Finimize and its principals have not evaluated the accuracy of any claims made on this page.
 Finimize and its principals recommend that investors do their own independent research and consult with a qualified investment professional before buying or selling any security.
 Investing is inherently risky and capital is at risk.
 Past performance is not indicative of future results.